 For draw-for-position tournaments, participants will gather prior to the starting of the tournament at a safe location on the water near the designated ramp.
 The tournament committee chairman will announce this location at the club meeting prior to the tournament.
 The drawing for start positions will be held at the previous meeting.
 Late entries will start after the last position.
 The last entry drawn will be the official starter boat.
 Boats will start the tournament based on the position drawn for that tournament.
 You may trailer your boat, but you must be present and remain at the ramp near the safe starting location for the start of the tournament; until your position is called.

-4. The creel limit per tournament is currently 5 fish per person.
+4. The creel limit per tournament is currently 5 fish per team.
 This includes all tournaments, except those falling between the months of June and September.
 For tournaments between June and September, the creel limit is 3 fish per person; unless otherwise specified by the tournament committee for a given tournament.
 Based on club feedback, the tournament committee may vote to decrease or increase the individual/boat creel limit annually.
 All creel limits must be in accordance with the state fishing regulations.
 Fish must be culled immediately.
-Each member may weigh only the fish they caught toward the individual weight, points, and "Big Fish" that he/she has caught.
+Each team may weigh only the fish they caught toward the individual weight, points, and "Big Fish" that he/she has caught.

-c) For concurrent tournaments having a team format: the team total-weight results are to be recorded at the designated organization’s scales and reported to the TCBA tournament director.
+c) For concurrent tournaments having a team format: the team total-weight results are to be recorded at the designated organization’s scales and reported to the TNCBA tournament director.
 The individual club member tournament weight will be calculated at 50% of the respective team weight.

 d) Members participating in concurrent tournaments who weigh in at the designated organization’s scales are exempt from gaining any big fish bonus points for that specific tournament.